 Doing Business with ASU

 The ASU Purchasing Department’s objective is to procure goods and services to support the educational and research requirements of the university.
 The Purchasing Office maintains a list of vendors wanting to do business with ASU.
-To become a Vendor, please complete the Vendor Application.
+To become an approved vendor, please complete the Vendor Application.

 Payments and terms of ASU are Net 30 days after receipt of goods/services/or invoices - whichever is later.
 Goods/Services will be considered received when they have been accepted as usable by the end user.
 ASU claims an exemption from taxes under Chapter 20 Title 122A, Statutes of Texas.
 Bid Limits for Doing Business with ASU:

 - $0-$15,000.
 Only one solicitation (bid or Quote) is required; however, requisitioning departments are encouraged to obtain more than one bid.
 Purchases from a Historically Underutilized Business (HUB) are encouraged to the fullest extent possible.

 - $15,000.01- $40,000.
 Three informal competitive solicitation responses (bids or quote) are required, with two being from certified HUBs.
 The Invitation to Bid form or an approved modified version is the preferred method to solicit vendor responses (contact the Purchasing Office for assistance).
 If one or more non-responsive solicitation responses are received from the HUB vendors, then solicit, at a minimum, three HUB vendors.

 - Over $40,000.
 Formal solicitation responses will be obtained by the Purchasing Office on procurements in excess of $40,000.

 Contracts and Purchase Orders are awarded based on Best Value (Section 51.9335 of the Education Code): In determining what is the best value to an institution of higher education, the institution shall consider: